-- reward yourself with each successful part of the goal – working in chunks will ease the overwhelming goal as a whole, so once you complete each section, treat yourself!
+- reward yourself with each successful part of the goal – working in chunks will ease the overwhelming goal, so once you complete each section, treat yourself!
 Self-respect promotes productivity.

 Do you like to move it move it?
 Hopefully yes because daily exercise keeps your mind and body active.
 This, of course, is the physical aspect of the three categories.
 Endorphins lead to confidence and healthy habits which lead to an increase in productivity at work and in your personal life.